KavalchukD/mini-space-simulator/README.md

 [![pipeline status](https://gitlab.com/kavalchuk.d.v/mini-space-simulator/badges/master/pipeline.svg)](https://gitlab.com/kavalchuk.d.v/mini-space-simulator/-/commits/master)

-Mini space simulator (MSP) - free 2D game about traveling in space on rocket.
+Mini space simulator (MSP) - open-source 2D game about traveling in space on rocket.
 Based on "almost" realistic physics include gravity and physical-based control of the rocket.
 The goal of game is to last as long as you can in virtual world and and enjoy the process=).
 I hope you will.
 Game contains its own tiny engine based on free components such as SDL2, OpenGL, Dear Imgui.
+Project is still in development and any help and ideas about game will be appreciated.

 ##Controls
 Ship control based on physical laws therefore your commands just control enabling and disabling engines.
 Engines apply some force to rocket and rocket moves.